cleesmith/writing_fodder/README.md

 This will create a new Chapter 3 titled "The First Contact" based on your outline and previous chapters.

 While *manuscript.txt* must exist, it is ok for it to be empty.
-Personally, I prefer to write chapter 1 first, so the AI has a good reference to follow for its writing.
+Personally, I prefer to write chapter 1 myself, so the AI has a focused reference to follow for its writing.
 But if the *manuscript.txt* is empty, the AI *can* write chapter 1, if requested, based on *outline.txt*.

 You can even have all 3 files empty and Claude will *riff off* of the **--request "whatever"**; a kind of *full-tilt-bozo* writing.
-But without at least a rough **outline.txt** the writing output is not useful.
+But without at least a rough **outline.txt** the writing output is not very useful; maybe you'll get a *happy accident*.

 ## Common Options